-Many famous and not so famous people have blithely said that it is just human nature that spurs the impulse to oppress.
+Many famous and not so famous people have blithely said that “it is human nature” that spurs the impulse to oppress.

 As a result, remnants of “colonizer mindsets” still greatly infect our cultural contexts today.
 When looked at objectively, the reality is we collectively accept (in modern Western cultures) absolutely horrific amounts of cruelty, violence, and senses of completely misplaced superiority.
 Many of the cultures that have survived have been pretty violent, while others who were more egalitarian have been…mostly obliterated.

-That’s a very difficult reality for people to accept, but it’s true.
-So many people will try to say that’s just how humans are built.
+That’s a very difficult reality for many people to accept, but it’s true.
+Instead of accepting it, many people will try to say that’s just how humans are built.
 But even if there is some “human nature” at work around oppression, could “human nature” ever be reduced down to a simplistic monolith?